PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 ### Evaluation and Accuracy of third Model

-Like other models we will also evaluate third model and predict the model to review the model performance and understand the area of improvement.
+Like other models let's see the evaluation and prediction of third model to review the model performance and understand the area of improvement.
 From training logs we can already find that model is need some improvement and cannot be consider a best model at this stage.

 Let's find analyse the report on evaluation and prediction